Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Two perspectives on Gaussian processes

 Having the GP prior and the observation model in \cref{eqn:marginallikelihood}, we can generalize that the function values evaluated at any finite collection of input points follow a Gaussian distribution.
-By definition, we can thus infer that the posterior distribution of the functions over the entire input space is a GP.
+Thus, the posterior distribution of the functions over the entire input space is a GP.
 In other words, the GP posterior is itself a GP, which reads

 where $\widehat{m}({\bf x}) = \boldsymbol{\kappa}_{\bf x}^\intercal {\bf C}^{-1} {\bf y}$ and $ \widehat{\kappa} ({\bf x},{\bf x}') = \kappa({\bf x},{\bf x}') - \boldsymbol{\kappa}_{\bf x}^\intercal {\bf C}^{-1} \boldsymbol{\kappa}_{{\bf x}'}$ are the posterior mean and posterior covariance functions, respectively, and $\boldsymbol{\kappa}_{\bf x} = \left[ \kappa({\bf x},{\bf x}^1), \dots, \kappa({\bf x},{\bf x}^N) \right]^\intercal$.
 Computing ${\bf C}^{-1}$ generally costs $\mathcal{O}(N^3)$ operations, which becomes slow with over thousands of data points.
 To handle large datasets, one may use efficient computation strategies such as inducing points \citep{Hensman2013}, Vecchia approximation \citep{Katzfuss2022}, and approximate inference \citep{Gardner2018}.